How a 9/80 Schedule Works—and Why Some Businesses Love It

 And don’t forget about holidays.
 Christmas on a Wednesday counts as nine hours, whereas it counts as eight on a Friday.

 Overtime is simple to calculate.
-During the first week, working more than nine hours a day, or more than 40 hours before noon on Friday, should result in overtime.
+During the first week, working more than a nine-hour workday, or more than 40 hours before noon on Friday, should result in overtime for non-exempt employees.
 The same is then true for the following week.

 The pros and cons of a 9/80 schedule